SourceGeneration/Blazor/README.md

 }
 ```

+> **Note**
+Don't directly update `State` within the `Component`.
+The code provided here is just an example of State.
+Instead, you should dispatch actions and update State within the action handler.

 ## Change Scope

 Consider the following scenario where a component binds to an `UndoList`, and the `Undo` object and `List` are rendered in the same component without using child components.
 When we modify the `Undo` property, we need to rerender the page.
 This can be achieved using `·`ChangeTrackingScope.Cascading`.